-- Ask your bank which overseas banks they have relationships with.
-Bank of America, for example, has partnerships with Deutsche Bank (Germany) and BNP Paribas (France) and Barclays (England), which allow you to skip the charges if you find those ATMs.
 We've also learned that users of Charles Schwab checking accounts pay no ATM fees anywhere in Europe.
 Follow the link here for more information on CS accounts.

-Currency Fluctuations are Real
+Currency Fluctuations are Real and They Affect You!

-ATMs and Cash
+While You're Abroad: ATMs and Cash

 Setting up Euro-Denominated Accounts

-Fewer than four months overseas does not justify the extra effort of acquiring a Euro-denominated account.
+Four or less months overseas does not justify the extra effort of acquiring a Euro-denominated account.
 Stick with your bank's friendly ATMs for cash.
 For those staying a year or longer, it may make more sense but these often require additional complicated forms and documents.
 Your bank and study abroad administrators are the best ones to talk to regarding banks for these longer stays.